danyayay/Project_3F1M/README.md

 Milestone 2: November 25

+**Week5:**

+   - Start selecting the most relevant aspects of our milestone 2 analysis
+   - Further analysis of particular research questions, if necesseary
+   - Find the most appropiate visulisation formats for our project, the ones highlighting the best our conclusions

+**Week6:**

+- Complete the analysis
+   - Get used with the Jekyll platform (tutorials, options, functionalities)
+   - Start uploading visualisations and comments to the blog

+**Week7:**

+- Build up the data story : organize the different parts according to our guideline
+   - Start thinking on the poster layout

+**Week8:**

+   - Finish the data story blog and clean up the final notebook containing the code
+   - FInish the poster

 # Questions for Tas

 - Are there tools other than Folium that we could use to realize an interactive map?